j4s0n-c/trowaSoft-VCV/README.md

 ### multiSeq
 ![multiSeq](https://github.com/j4s0n-c/trowaSoft-VCV/blob/v2/screenshots/multiSeq.png?raw=true "multiSeq trigger and variable voltage sequencer")

 **multiSeq** is a combination of trigSeq and voltSeq.
 It supports triggers or variable voltages.
-This module is new as of v2.0.4.
+This module is new in v2.0.4.

 + **multiSeq** is 64-step.
 + 64 patterns.